Select Page

 Most men don’t fake confidence because they’re arrogant.
 They do it because, at some point, they got the message that who they were wasn’t enough.

-Maybe it was a dad who only praised achievement, never emotion.
+Maybe it was a dad who only praised achievement, but never emotion.
 Or a coach who told you to toughen up.
 Or someone told you that women only liked a certain type of man.
 Maybe you learned early that vulnerability was weakness, that hesitation made you less of a man.

 You made yourself disappear and, over time, forgot which parts of you were fake and which parts were honest.